bacanabeatriz/projects/README.md

 # projects
-Studies and projects I've done
+Studies and projects I've done so far...